augustiner-nyc/S-ML/README.md

 2. Random Forest Modeling in R Code Bank
 3. Support Vector Machines Modeling in R Code Bank
 4. Naive-Bayes Modeling in R Code Bank
-5. Project built to trade Intraday Index Futures (ES) using 1-minute Data
+5. Project built to trade Intraday Index Futures (ES) using 1-minute Data (in the works)